hawkwynd/pi-tube/README.md

 `sudo nano /boot/cmdline.txt`

-Add `consoleblank=0` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
+Add `consoleblank=0` at the end after `rootwait` to turn screen blanking off completely, or edit it to set the number of seconds of inactivity before the console will blank.
 Note the kernel command line must be a single line of text.

 # Install jq
 jq is used to parse json array of data for bash shell processing.